Construction team surveying their safe work environment

 3. To determine your level of certification readiness, conduct a gap analysis.
 Any areas that require additional development will be identified from this.

 4. Assess your management system internally.
-After your management system has been developed, you must conduct an internal audit to make sure you are following the standard and remain compliant.
-You can take advantage of this chance to make sure you are prepared for the certification audit.
+After your system has been developed, you must conduct an internal audit to make sure you are following the standard and remain compliant.
+You can take advantage of this chance to ensure you’re prepared for the certification audit.

 5. Go through the certification process.
-An assessment will be required to evaluate your company’s compliance with ISO 45001:2018.
+An assessment will be required to evaluate your company’s compliance with ISO 45001:2018 and verify your health and safety policies are properly implemented.

 Obtaining certification to ISO standards has four steps: